attilammagyar/js80p/README.md

 each plugin type, you can find these presets in the `presets` folder in the ZIP archive, and you can load them into JS80P by clicking on the _Import Patch_ icon near the top left corner of the main screen of the plugin.

+<a id="preset-blank"></a>

+### Blank

+The default, empty patch, a blank canvas.

+<a id="preset-bright-organ"></a>

+### Bright Organ

+A bright, clean, Hammond-like organ sound.
+Aftertouch and mod wheel increase the vibrato.
+The softer you play, the slower the attack, the harder you play, the harder the attack.

+<a id="preset-chariots-aftertouch"></a>

+### Chariots-Aftertouch

+A Vangelis-inspired split keyboard patch.
+Notes below C3 are modulated with and inverse sawtooth LFO, notes above C3 get some wavefolding treatment if you use aftertouch.
+The mod wheel controls the vibrato of notes above C3, and the pitch wheel also affects only these notes.

+<a id="preset-chariots"></a>

+### Chariots

+A Vangelis-inspired split keyboard patch.
+Notes below C3 are modulated with and inverse sawtooth LFO, notes above C3 get some wavefolding treatment, depending on the velocity.
+The harder you play, the longer it takes for the wavefolder to kick in.
+The mod wheel controls the vibrato of notes above C3, and the pitch wheel also affects only these notes.

+<a id="preset-demo-1"></a>

+### Demo 1

+The patch from the first demo video of JS80P.
+The mod wheel makes the sound brighter, the volume knob (CC 7) adjusts the inverse sawtooth LFO which controls the filter before the wavefolder.

+<a id="preset-demo-2"></a>

+### Demo 2

+The patch from the second demo video of JS80P.
+This split keyboard patch has slow tremolo bass notes below Gb3, with extremely long release (just press a key, and you're good for about 2 measures with your left hand being free, even without a sustain pedal), and plucky lead notes, with the mod wheel and the volume knob (CC 7) controlling the timbre.
+(However, it is not recommended with this patch to adjust the mod wheel while a right hand note is playing.)

+<a id="preset-kalimba"></a>

+### Kalimba

+A simple kalimba sound with percussive attack and short decay.
+The sustain pedal adds more reverb and echo, and lengthens note decay.

+<a id="preset-rock-organ"></a>

+### Rock Organ

+A little darker, distorted, Hammond-like organ sound.
+Aftertouch and mod wheel increase the vibrato.
+The softer you play, the slower the attack, the harder you play, the harder the attack.

+<a id="preset-sandstorm"></a>

+### Sandstorm

+A dirty, harsh, detuned FM lead sound.
+Mod wheel and aftertouch make it even dirtier and harsher.

+<a id="preset-stereo-saw"></a>

+### Stereo Saw

+A little bit metallic sounding sawtooth wave.
+Note velocity slightly affects the timbre, mod wheel and aftertouch add wavefolding.
+The volume knob adjusts an LFO which controls filter resonance.

+<a id="preset-acid-lead-1"></a>

+### Acid Lead 1

+Sawtooth wave based acid lead sound.
+Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

+<a id="preset-acid-lead-2"></a>

+### Acid Lead 2

+Square wave based acid lead sound.
+Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

+<a id="preset-acid-lead-3"></a>

+### Acid Lead 3

+Another sawtooth wave based acid lead sound.
+Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

+<a id="preset-bells-1"></a>

+### Bells 1

+A bright bell sound.
+Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

+<a id="preset-bells-2"></a>

+### Bells 2

+A slightly darker bell sound.
+Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

+<a id="preset-flute"></a>

+### Flute

+A synth flute sound with a couple of tricks: the pitch of the notes decreases slightly when they end, and the mod wheel adds a little embellishment to the beginning of each note.
+Aftertouch ads more emphasis to the note.

+<a id="preset-fm-womp-1"></a>

+### FM Womp 1

+A clean FM sound where the modulator and the carrier use different envelopes, so the notes start with a slight "wah" effect.
+Aftertouch and mod wheel increase the vibrato.
+Aftertouch also adds more modulation.

+<a id="preset-fm-womp-2"></a>

+### FM Womp 2

+A slightly distorted FM sound where the modulator and the carrier use different envelopes, so the notes start with a slight "wah" effect.
+Aftertouch and mod wheel increase the vibrato.
+Aftertouch also adds more modulation, making the sound brighter and more distorted.

+<a id="preset-fm-womp-3"></a>

+### FM Womp 3

+A more distorted FM sound where the modulator and the carrier use different envelopes, so the notes start with a slight "wah" effect.
+Aftertouch and mod wheel increase the vibrato.
+Aftertouch also adds more modulation, making the sound brighter and more distorted.

+<a id="preset-tech-noir-lead-1"></a>

+### Tech Noir Lead 1

+A brass sound for futuristic sci-fi dystopias with a slower filter sweep at the beginning of notes, depending on note velocity.
+Mod wheel adds vibrato, aftertouch adds emphasis and brightness.

+<a id="preset-tech-noir-lead-2"></a>

+### Tech Noir Lead 2

+A brass sound for futuristic sci-fi dystopias with a harsher filter sweep at the beginning of notes, depending on note velocity.
+Mod wheel adds vibrato, aftertouch adds emphasis and brightness.

+<a id="preset-tech-noir-lead-3"></a>

+### Tech Noir Lead 3

+A darker brass sound for futuristic sci-fi dystopias with a filter sweep at the beginning of notes, depending on note velocity.
+Mod wheel adds vibrato, aftertouch adds emphasis and brightness.

+<a id="preset-derezzed"></a>

+### Derezzed

+This Daft Punk inspired patch is built around sawtooth waves with lots of distortions.
+Mod wheel makes upcoming notes brighter (without affecting the currently sounding ones), and it increases the distortion.
+Aftertouch adds vibrato.

+<a id="preset-ambient-pad-1"></a>

+### Ambient Pad 1

+Slowly evolving pad sound with sci-fi vibe.
+The mod wheel destabilizes the tuning, the aftertouch increases that effect, and adds slight distortions.

+<a id="preset-ambient-pad-2"></a>

+### Ambient Pad 2

+Slowly evolving pad sound with a dark sci-fi vibe.
+The mod wheel destabilizes the tuning, the aftertouch increases that effect, and adds slight distortions.

+<a id="preset-ambient-pad-3"></a>

+### Ambient Pad 3

+Slowly evolving pad sound with a dark sci-fi vibe.
+The mod wheel destabilizes the tuning, the aftertouch increases that effect, and adds ghostly, distant screams.

+<a id="preset-saw-piano"></a>

+### Saw Piano

+A sawtooth wave based sound where high notes decay quickly, lower notes decay slowly, but decay time is also affected by note velocity.
+The harder you play, the brighter and richer the timbre, and the harder the note attack.
+Mod wheel controls the vibrato, and aftertouch controls filtering.
+The sustain pedal lengthens note decay.

+<a id="preset-saw-piano-reversed"></a>

+### Saw Piano Reversed

+A sawtooth wave based sound which sounds like as if you were playing a recording backwards.
+The time it takes for notes to un-decay depends on note pitch and velocity.
+The harder you play, the brighter and richer the sound gets.
+Mod wheel control the vibrato, aftertouch adjusts the filtering.

 <a name="bugs"></a>